tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 Alex: “Hold on, I’m coming!”

+I barged into her hallway the instant the door was open.

 Alex was like me, a postgrad.
 One of the few people still around during the summer.
 She struck quite the note with her psychedelic-red hair and pinstripe pyjamas.

-I barged into her hallway.

 Alex: “What the hell is going—”